 Without fail, my hubby, who had been battling his PTSD episode for hours, would slowly fall asleep.
 Then, insuring that he stayed asleep was the next step.
 This was done by covering up with a heavy blanket and running my fingers through his hair slowly.
 Both provided real relief.
 The most important thing to keep in mind is to continue to educate yourself and take good care of yourself.
 Ultimately, before you head out, learn more in depth details about real things we did to gain control of PTSD by reading these next:

 - 9 Tips to get the sleep you need when PTSD keeps you up

 - Therapies that really work to defeat PTSD

 - Self guided or guided grounding exercises for PTSD

 If You Appreciate This Article Hit That Share Button.
-Visit PTSDWifey’s YouTube Channel For Valuable Help, Tips, and Support.
+Visit PTSDWifey’s YouTube Channel For Peace of Mind, Tips, and Support.

 ♡ ♡ ♡ Product Affiliate Disclaimer ♡♡♡